 Nutritional supplements are designed to try to provide the nutrients we need without too many calories.
 However, there’s really no substitute for actual food when it comes to nutrition.
 So the attempt to replace food with a substitute is likely to fall short in some ways.

 Part of the problem is that people use these drinks to replace meals.
 Although they are sometimes called “meal replacement drinks,” they should only be used that way as part of a weight loss program.
 For someone who is trying to maintain or gain weight, there’s just not enough nutrition in these shakes.

 Another big problem is that these drinks are very high in sugar.
 For example, one can of Boost contains 20 grams of sugar.
 That’s 80% of the sugar intake recommended by the American Heart Association for women, 56% of the intake recommended for a man.

 Although weight gain is an ostensible benefit of consuming these beverages, there are still many potential consequences of using a high-sugar source for weight gain.
 Consuming large amounts of sugar calories can cause the blood sugar level to spike, blood pressure to spike, and contributing to elevated blood cholesterol levels.

 The high sugar diet can also be bad for the oral health of seniors.
 In seniors who still have their teeth, it can increase their risk of tooth decay and tooth infections.
-Even if a senior has dentures, a high-sugar diet can contribute to the growth of oral bacteria, increasing the risk of gum disease.
+Even if a senior has dentures or dental implants, a high-sugar diet can contribute to the growth of oral bacteria, increasing the risk of gum disease.